dougeby/IntuneDocs/intune-azure/manage-users/help-desk.md

 ## Use the troubleshoot console

+The helpdesk user can select a user to troubleshoot by clicking **Select User**.
+User information can be used to help understand the current state of users and their devices.

-Help desk users can use the Troubleshoot console to view Intune users and their devices.
-The details available include the following:
+Help desk users can use the Troubleshoot console to view the following Intune users and devices details:
 - User account information
 - User group membership
 - Device details
-- Failed device enrollments

 Help desk users can also perform remote tasks on devices such as **Remote lock**.